The All Girls High School Advantage

 “…all girls' schools, whether independent or Catholic-affiliated, produce graduates who enter college slightly more academically and politically engaged than women from similar backgrounds who attended coeducational private schools.
 Additional benefits are found specifically within the Catholic school sector, where attendance at an all-girls' school enhances students' scientific orientation (especially for Latinas), predicts higher SAT scores, and promotes an orientation towards college that is more educationally-motivated and less economically-motivated than is found among female graduates of Catholic co-educational schools.”

-At Mercy High School, serving Hartford County, New Haven County, and Middlesex County, CT, the staff and administration make girls the center of learning and help them realize their strengths as a woman in today’s diverse society.
+At Mercy High School, the staff and administration make girls the center of learning and help them realize their strengths as a woman in today’s diverse society.
 While at our private high school, we help create a space where girls take center stage.
 It's a place where girls get called on in class, where girls get nominated for awards, and where girls are given the support they need to excel through college preparatory programs.
 Our top-rated high school encourages leadership and helps prepare young women for leadership roles they may take on in their adult lives.

 We offer a variety of outlets for students at our Catholic high school including volunteer opportunities, college preparatory programs, a wide selection of educational clubs, and more.
 We help transform our girls into strong young women, ready to serve their community.
 Join our school today to develop the ability to communicate effectively, think critically and learn independently, as well as develop an appreciation and respect for yourself in a safe and nourishing environment.
 Contact us today!